 Bay Bulls Whale Watching

-One of the best places to see whales in Newfoundland that’s not too far from St. John’s is from Bay Bulls on the Irish Loop, around the Witless Bay Ecological Reserve.
-This area not only has whales but also has a number of bird species including puffins, common murres, black guillemots, northern gannets, greater shearwaters, and northern fulmars.
-I did this tour a few years ago and loved it.
+This area has whales and several bird species, including puffins, common murres, black guillemots, northern gannets, greater shearwaters, and northern fulmars.
+I did a whale-watching tour here a few years ago and loved it.
 The puffin colony is amazing!

-To visit the island you’ll have to hop on a boat tour from Bay Bulls.
-This is an easy day trip from St. John’s, it’s just a 25-minute drive from the city.
+You’ll have to hop on a boat tour from Bay Bulls to visit the island.
+This is an easy day trip from St. John’s; it’s just a 25-minute drive from the city.
 The tour takes about an hour and a half.

 St. Vincent’s is another popular spot for whale watching from the shore on the Irish Loop.
 It’s about two hours from St. John’s.
-The sea becomes very deep quickly there so the whales often come very close to shore!
+The sea quickly becomes deep, so the whales often come very close to shore!

 Trinity Whale Watching

-Trinity is a gorgeous town about three hours from St. John’s that is not only a great place to visit but also to see whales!
-I went hiking here recently around the Skerwink trail and saw whales from the trailhead.
+Trinity is a gorgeous town about three hours from St. John’s that is popular for whale watching.
+I recently went hiking around the Skerwink trail and saw whales from the trailhead.

 Bonavista Puffin and Whales Tours

-The Bonavista Bay is one of the best places to see whales in Newfoundland.
-I haven’t done a boat tour here but I have seen whales just from the beach here, as well as puffins!
+Bonavista Bay is one of the best places to see whales in Newfoundland.
+I haven’t done a boat tour here, but I have seen whales from the beach, as well as puffins.
 There is a boat tour operator here that can bring you to a closer encounter.

-Tip: Head to Ellison to look for whales and puffins!
-There is a huge puffin colony here and when I was visiting, they even came up close to say hello
+Tip: Head to Ellison to look for puffins!
+There is a huge puffin colony here that may come up close to say hello.

 Best Places to go Whale Watching in Central Newfoundland

-On my recent press trip to Central Newfoundland, I went on a boat tour with Hare Bay Adventures in the Northern Bonavista Bay.
-I was actually booked to do a traditional wooden boat rowing lesson, but the day before the owner Duane called to ask us if we wanted to go whale watching, as he said he believed he had the best whale watching on the island.
-Being the wildlife lover that I am, I immediately said yes.
+I was booked to do a traditional wooden boat rowing lesson, but the day before, the owner called to ask us if we wanted to go whale watching instead, as he said he believed he had the best whale watching on the island.
+So, of course, being the wildlife lover I am, I immediately said yes.

-After the four-hour whale watching tour, we headed over to Braggs island for a camp fire dinner, which was one of the resettled islands.
-Such a nice way to end an amazing day!
+After the four-hour whale-watching tour, we headed to Braggs island for a campfire dinner, one of the resettled islands.
+Such a nice way to end a fantastic day!

 Twillingate and Fogo

 King’s Point is another great place in Central Newfoundland to see whales.
-They even have a whale pavilion set up in town where you can see the world’s largest reconstruction of a humpback whale!
-Check out By the Sea Inn and Cafe for a great meal by the sea – it’s also a lovely place to stay the night.
-If you want to get closer, you can join a tour with King’s Point Boat Tours and Adventures.
+They even have a whale pavilion where you can see the world’s largest reconstruction of a humpback whale!

 Best Places to go Whale Watching on the West Coast of Newfoundland

-While stunning, the West Coast of Newfoundland isn’t the best place to see whales in Newfoundland, in comparison to the East Coast.
+While stunning, the West Coast of Newfoundland isn’t the best place to see whales in Newfoundland compared to the East Coast.
 That said, there are places to see them here.

 What to Bring Whale Watching in Newfoundland

-If you’re prone to seasickness, I recommend using a motion sickness patch, as the ocean in Newfoundland can be rough sometimes.
+If you’re prone to seasickness, I recommend using a motion sickness patch, as the ocean in Newfoundland can be rough.

-You’ll definitely want to bring a camera to capture these majestic beings.
+You’ll want to bring a camera to capture these majestic beings.
 For capturing wildlife, zoom lens are key.
 I use a Sony A7II with a 24-240mm lens which allows me to get up close shots like this even when the whales are far in the distance.
-Don’t fret though if you don’t have a big lens, the whales really do come close to the boat during the tours and you can still capture amazing photos and videos even with your phone.
-For puffins, you need a zoom lens unless you get lucky and have them come up close to you!

-I hope this post could give you some inspiration on where to find whales during your visit to Newfoundland.
-It’s one of my favorite activities to do here and should definitely be on your Newfoundland itinerary!
+I hope this post could give you some inspiration on where to find whales and puffins in Newfoundland during your visit to Newfoundland.
+It’s one of the most magical things to do there, so be sure to add a day of whale watching to your Newfoundland itinerary.